 If you’ve received an audit letter from the IRS, your tax return was likely noticed due to having a mistake or “red flag.”
 What happens next depends on what the IRS has found.

 The IRS will request specific information or documentation.
-There is a good chance that you will simply be asked to mail that information to the IRS.
-However, you may also be asked to meet with an IRS representative.
-It’s important to know that you do not have to attend such a meeting alone.
+There is a good chance that you will be asked to mail that information to the IRS—you may also be asked to meet with an IRS representative.
+If that happens, you do not have to attend such a meeting alone.
 It is within your rights to bring a representative along to provide support during your IRS meeting.

 Important Things to Know About IRS Tax Audits

-One thing that many people don’t realize is that the findings of a tax audit aren’t set in stone.
-You almost certainly will have opportunities to negotiate and appeal.
-However, this can be a bewildering task when done alone.
-A representative will be able to take the proper steps to escalate a case or reach a settlement that works for your best interests.
-The bottom line is that IRS lawyers are often more than willing to negotiate with someone who speaks the language of the IRS.
+Many people don’t know this, but the findings of a tax audit can often be changed.
+You will usually have a chance to negotiate and appeal.
+This can be difficult to do on your own, so consider hiring a representative to get your case escalated or reach a settlement that works in your best interests.
+The bottom line is that IRS lawyers are often more than willing to negotiate with someone who knows how the agency works.

 What Is the Process for IRS Tax Audits?